-- Full AAGBI monitoring - C Spine immobilisation by manual in line stabilisation (MILS) applied from the back or side.
+- Full AAGBI monitoring - C Spine immobilisation by manual in line stabilisation (MILS) applied from the back.
 (MILS applied from the front can interfere with gaining surgical airway access if needed).
 Once MILS applied, remove the front of the hard collar as it can interfere with laryngoscopic views.
 The back of the hard collar can be left in place.

-- Adequate trained assistance-at least 4 people are needed - To intubate (anaesthetist) - To provide cricoid pressure (ODP) - To provide MILS (assistant/ can be paramedic) - To give drugs (ED doctor) - Anticipate difficulty - Preoxygenate if possible-injury/agitation may make this difficult.
+- Adequate trained assistance-at least 3 people are needed (anaesthetist to intubate, assistant to provide MILS, ODP to provide cricoid pressure and assist with intubation) - Anticipate difficulty - Preoxygenate if possible-injury/agitation may make this difficult.
 Apnoeic oxygenation has shown prolongation of the time to desaturation during RSI and is recommended.
-Apnoiec oxygenation may be delivered by attaching nasal cannulae with oxygen flow rate of upto 15L/minute during conduct of RSI (mask pre oxygenation and intubation). - Consider the use of ketamine (10mg increments, upto 50mgs) to relieve pain & agitation and allow pre-oxygenation - Induce anaesthesia and paralysis with appropriate drugs (see drugs section below) - Airway obstruction, chest injury, or both may render the patient hypoxaemic before induction and rapid desaturation may occur.
+Apnoeic oxygenation may be delivered by attaching nasal cannulae with oxygen flow rate of up to 15L/minute during conduct of RSI ( mask preoxygenation and intubation). - Consider the use of ketamine to relieve pain & agitation and allow preoxygenation - Induce anaesthesia and paralysis with appropriate drugs (see drugs section below) - Airway obstruction, chest injury, or both may render the patient hypoxaemic before induction and rapid desaturation may occur.
 Pulse oximetry lags behind the in vivo value.
 If necessary, maintain arterial oxygen saturation by gentle ventilation while waiting for paralysis.
-With correctly applied cricoid pressure, careful ventilation should not cause gastric inflation and may prevent life-threatening hypoxaemia. - Use a bougie and a Macintosh blade 4 as routine instead of increasing pressure on C spine or having multiple attempts at intubation. - If the view is poor, release cricoid pressure. - Use uncut tube in cases of burns or severe facial trauma to allow for swelling. - Confirm tube placement with clinical signs and capnography. - Replace the hard collar, lateral blocks and straps before releasing MILS.
+With correct cricoid pressure, careful ventilation should not cause gastric inflation and may prevent life-threatening hypoxaemia. - Use a bougie as routine instead of increasing pressure on C spine or having multiple attempts at intubation. - If the view is poor, release cricoid pressure. - Use uncut tube in cases of burns or severe facial trauma to allow for swelling - Confirm tube placement with clinical signs and capnography - Replace the hard collar, lateral blocks and straps before releasing MILS.